chickenlegyummy/COMP3334-Project/README.md

 # Quick Start Guide – Secure File Storage System
 ## Team 06
 ## Authors:
-LI Kwan To
+LI Kwan To with Carrot 🥕
-LI Chun Fung
-HO Cheuk Ting
-WAN Ka Ho

 This guide helps you quickly set up and run the secure file sharing system.